Icinga/icingaweb2-module-director/doc/12-Handling-custom-variables.md

 Every object type that supports custom variables (host, service, command, user and notification) exposes a `Custom Variables` tab on its object and template detail pages, next to the `Fields (Deprecated)` tab.
 Service sets do not expose this tab yet.

-Use `Add Custom Variable` there to attach a configured property and fill in its value:
+Only a **template** can attach a configured property with `Add Custom Variable`, adding it to the schema that concrete objects then fill in.
+A concrete object's `Custom Variables` tab only lets you fill in or override values for properties already attached there or inherited from one of its imported templates; it has no `Add Custom Variable` action of its own.

 * Custom variables inherited from imported templates are shown and can be overridden on the object itself.